-QuickHashIntSet::loadFromString — This factory method creates a set from a string
+QuickHashIntHash::loadFromString — This factory method creates a hash from a string

-This factory method creates a new set from a definition in a string.
+This factory method creates a new hash from a definition in a string.
 The file format consists of 32 bit signed integers packed together in the Endianness that the system that the code runs on uses.
 For each element there are two 32 bit signed integers stored.
 The first of each element is the key, and the second is the value belonging to the key.

-The string containing a serialized format of the set.
+The string containing a serialized format of the hash.

 The same options that the class' constructor takes; except that the size option is ignored.
-It is automatically calculated to be the same as the number of entries in the set, rounded up to the nearest power of two automatically limited from 64 to 4194304.
+It is automatically calculated to be the same as the number of entries in the hash, rounded up to the nearest power of two with a maximum limit of 4194304.

 foreach( range( 0, 0x0f ) as $key )